 - The Oceania Dance Theatre (ODT): led by Peter Espiritu, formerly the artistic director of the Tau Dance Theatre in Honolulu, Hawai`i, the ODT employs about 10 full-time dancers.

-- The Pasifika Voices Ensemble (PVE): Now in its first year under the auspices of OCACPS, PVE includes the Suva Community Gospel Choir.
+- The Pasifika Voices Ensemble (PVE), PVE includes the Suva Community Gospel Choir, led by Igelese Ete.

-Dance, music and drama will interact and collaborate with the visual arts to create original performances and productions.
+Dance and music interact and collaborate with the visual arts to create original performances and productions.

-Pacific Performing Arts at the OCACPS is fortunate to have four leading Pacific artists collaborating: Igelese Ete, Peter Espiritu, Vilsoni Hereniko, and Allan Alo (coordinator for Polynesia, based at the Alafua Campus, Samoa.)
+Pacific Performing Arts at the OCACPS is fortunate to have four leading Pacific artists collaborating: Igelese Ete, Peter Espiritu, Dave Lavake and Allan Alo (coordinator for Polynesia, based at the Alafua Campus, Samoa.)